Munich at a glance

 Our award-winning team can provide expert advice and recommendations, from general questions to tiny details.
 Contact us now for your tailor-made itinerary.

 - Important information

-Population 1,388,308 Languages German Currency Euro Visa Information No visa required for EU citizens
+Population 1,388,308 Languages German Currency Euro Visa Information No visa required for UK citizens

 - Average temperatures

 - Interesting facts

 Climb the 300 steps to the top of Peterskirche Tower for a stunning view over the city.

 Munich 32 km

 - Railway stations